IST407-707/week1-lab-orientation/README.md

 Chrome plug-in for quick access
 -------------------------------

-If you use Chrome as your browser, there is a convenient `plug-in called Open in Colab <https://chrome.google.com/webstore/detail/open-in-colab/iogfkhleblhcpcekbiedikdehleodpjo>`_ that allows you to open a notebook from any GitHub page in Colab.
-So, after installing the plugin, if you are on the webpage of your team's repository, you can click the icon next to the address bar in your Chrome browser and the notebook will open in Colab.
-You can then proceed to push the notebook back to the repository after making your changes as described above.
+If you use Chrome as your browser, there is a convenient plug-in called [Open in Colab](https://chrome.google.com/webstore/detail/open-in-colab/iogfkhleblhcpcekbiedikdehleodpjo) that allows you to open a notebook from any GitHub page in Colab.
+So, after installing the plugin, if you are on the webpage of your repository, you can click the icon next to the address bar in your Chrome browser and the notebook will open in Colab.
+You can then proceed to push the notebook back to the repository (using the `Save a copy in GitHub` method above after making your changes as described above.

 # :wave: The Basics of GitHub